Joining My Medical Practice

 (Optional) Meet and greet visit – no charge

 Finding the right chemistry can be important.
-Feel free to schedule a no-pressure “meet and greet” visit to come in to say “hello” so we can get to know each other a bit before you make any decisions.
+Feel free to schedule a no-pressure “meet and greet” visit so we can get to know each other a bit before you make any decisions.
 We can talk about what things are important to you in a medical practice and make sure it’s a good fit.

 Pre-visit preparation I: – Forms and financial stuff

 If you decide to join, I’ll ask you to fill out some paperwork (see the “Forms for new members” section below) and save them.
 When you’re ready, tell me about yourself (email or brief phone call) so I can get at least your name and email address.
 With those things I can create a unique “uploads” folder for you in my office Dropbox system and share access with you.
 Thereafter you’ll be able to use this to send me your forms and any medical records that you’d like me to have (including possibly new ones as you accumulate them).
-This would also be a good time to get the financial stuff squared away; to do so, it’s probably best to just call one of us (me or Rebecca – whoever answers the phone) with your payment and contact information.
+This would also be a good time to get the financial stuff squared away; to do so, it’s probably best to just call me with your payment and contact information.
 After that we can get your account set up in our system and order labs for you through Labcorp.
-(Let me know if you have any special concerns that might require special lab orders that would differ from my standard panel.
+(Let me know if you have any special concerns that might require special lab orders that would differ from my standard panel.)

-Oh yeah, about that Payment Information – Charge cards are fine, and FSA or HSA cards are usable for many things, including lab fees, the initial consultation, and medications (but probably not supplements).
+Oh yeah, about that Payment Information – Charge cards are fine, and FSA or HSA cards are usable for lab fees and the initial consultation.
 HSA and FSA accounts may or may not be usable to pay your monthly fee with, depending on the discretion of your account benefits manager and their interpretation of the applicability of certain IRS regulations.
-All of that said, you’ll get a slightly better monthly rate with us if you authorize us to draw directly on your checking account with ACH drafts; if that works for you, then we’ll need your bank’s routing number and your checking account number.
+All of that said, you’ll get a slightly better monthly rate if you authorize me to draw directly on your checking account with ACH drafts; if that works for you, then I’ll need your bank’s routing number and your checking account number.

 Pre-visit preparation II: – A trip to Labcorp

 When I order your labs, in most cases I’ll be setting up your lab requisition to be “Client Bill” (where I’m the client).
 This means that when you get to Labcorp you won’t be paying for them yourself; you’ll be telling them that a third party (Slower Medicine) will be paying.
-We’ll bill you about $160 next month (for the standard panel) when our Labcorp bill comes due.
+I’ll bill you later for about $170 (for the standard panel) when my Labcorp bill comes due.
 (Note that I strongly prefer to avoid the hassle of trying to come up with a comprehensive set of diagnostic codes to justify the broad array of screening labs to your insurance company.
 I might be more flexible in the future for certain cases where you’d strongly prefer to use insurance and where there’s a clear diagnostic purpose for all of the labs in the order set.)

 On to your initial consultation

-Once your test results are back (most results are available within 1-2 days) we can have you come in for your initial visit.
+Once your test results are back (most results are available within 1-2 days) arrange your initial consultation.
 We’ll discuss your current problems and concerns, your medical history, your family history, your lab results, and your medications.
-I may conduct a physical exam and possibly do an EKG (if appropriate).
+I may arrange for a physical exam with a local nurse practitioner and possibly an EKG (if appropriate).
 This is also when I’ll be charging your account the $300 initial consult fee and (if you’re interested) start your monthly membership.

 What follows…